Jing0831/My_Portfolio/README.md

 ## Study Projects
 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.

+### ACCT and Financial Reporting
+**Description:** This repository contains the course materials and my final exam on the CVS Annual Financial Report for a 5 month ACCT and Fiancial Reporting course.<br>
+**Repository:** A comprehensive overview of the basic financial statements and how they and other accounting information are utilized for managerial decision making in a global economy.
+Topics include, but are not limited to, financial reporting and analysis, profit analysis, planning and forecasting, and cost control.
+Environmental factors and ethical implications are integrated throughout the course.---> [go to repo..](https://github.com/Jing0831/ACCT-and-Financial-Reporting.git)<br>
+**Status:** Completed in Fall 2019

 ### Basic Python Code
 **Description:** This is the basic Python code I put together, they are pieces I learned from various sources during my learning process.